shagangrewal/IBMRecommendation/README.md

 ### Overview
 #### I. Exploratory Data Analysis
-<p>Before making recommendations of any kind, you will need to explore the data you are working with for the project.
+<p>Before making recommendations of any kind, explored the data for the project.
-Dive in to see what you can find.
-There are some basic, required questions to be answered about the data you are working with throughout the rest of the notebook.
-Use this space to explore, before you dive into the details of your recommendation system in the later sections.</p>
+There are some basic, required questions to be answered about the data you are working with throughout the rest of the notebook.</p>

 #### II.
 Rank Based Recommendations
-<p>To get started in building recommendations, you will first find the most popular articles simply based on
+<p>To get started in building recommendations, first found the most popular articles simply based on
 the most interactions.
 Since there are no ratings for any of the articles, it is easy to assume the articles with the most interactions are the most popular.
 These are then the articles we might recommend to new users (or anyone depending on what we know about them).</p>

 #### III.
 User-User Based Collaborative Filtering
-<p>In order to build better recommendations for the users of IBM's platform, we could look at users that are
+<p>In order to build better recommendations for the users of IBM's platform, looked at users that are
 similar in terms of the items they have interacted with.
 These items could then be recommended to the similar users.
 This would be a step in the right direction towards more personal recommendations for the users</p>